Tomas-M/bpezip/README.md

 When the encoded data is bigger than the original, it returns the original text inflated by 1 null byte at the beginning.
 So the compressed data is never bigger than 100% of the original plus 1 byte.

+# Training

+If you want to train your own models, you can do so by using the train() function.
+This code is included in bpezip.js but is commented out.
+See the code section around line 300.
+(it assumes you run it with nodejs and loads texts for training from corpus.txt)